Ryonet | #PoweringThePrint

 The screen printing process creates waste, particularly in the form of inks, emulsions, and the chemicals used to clean them off screens and tools.
 Some of this waste is hazardous.
 As awareness of environmental and safety concerns continue to grow, so does the importance of having a plan for properly disposing of it.

-This may involve using a commercial industry waste disposal service and/or its proprietary products, your own in-house recycling system or, mostly likely, a combination of the two.
+To properly dispose waste may involve using a commercial industry waste disposal service and/or its proprietary products, your own in-house recycling system or, mostly likely, a combination of the two.

 Factors such as the type and volume of printing you’re doing and performance requirements are key considerations in product choice.
 It’s also important to be familiar with the MSDS on inks and chemicals.
 If you opt to use a waste management service, you will need to provide this information to them.

 In most cases, for instance, it is necessary to use a product like an ink degrader that will enable the ink to be removed.
-The problem is that these products only temporarily break up and dilute the ink, so it washes off, rather than truly being “dissolved.”
+The problem is that these products only temporarily break up and dilute the ink, so it washes off rather than truly being “dissolved.”

-Then when the tool is rinsed with water, the ink and any other chemicals that have been washed off go down the drain.
+When the tool is rinsed with water, the ink and any other chemicals that have been washed off go down the drain.
 If this waste water is collected in a tank or container, it re-congeals into sludge.

-Basically every shop produces some waste.
+Every shop produces some waste.
 This is true even if you’re recirculating your chemicals.
 Therefore, the goal has to be to generate the least amount of waste as possible.

 There are strict regulations governing hazardous waste disposal.
 They exist at local and state levels and can vary based on where your shop is located.
 It is up to you to learn if and how these rules apply to your operation.
 You are responsible for the chemicals used in your shop from cradle to grave, including their proper disposal.